solo-io/supergloo/docs/content/getting_started/enterprise.md

 EOF
 ```

-If your installs were successful, you should see the following output after each command:
+If installation was successful, you should see the following output after each command:
 ```
 ✔ Istio core installed
 ✔ Istiod installed